Tag: character

 Have you ever recognized that there is an implied title and of God that gets missed?
 Restorer.

 We use Healer, often, which is close.
 Another could be Reconciler.
-We don’t use Restorer or Reconciler, because in most cases of their use (restore and reconcile), they are verbs, not nouns.
+We don’t use Restorer or Reconciler, because in most cases of their use (restore and reconcile), they are action verbs, not nouns.

 It can be easy to fall into the reconciliation way of thinking, because while on Earth that is both our and our experience.